Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_lecture.md

 Out[3]: 'Intro Python'
 ```

 How does the `__init__()` method work?
 As mentioned above, it is called by default whenever we instantiate an instance of `OurClass()` (or whatever class it is a part of).
 In addition, any arguments that we pass to the `OurClass()` constructor that we use during instantiation are passed to the `__init__()` method.
 But wait...
 In the `__init__()` method definition you have it accepting the `self` parameter, but don't pass any arguments during instantiation?
-The reason for this is that by default, Python passes a reference to the class itself (which is what `self` is) as the first argument in any method that is defined within the class.
+The reason for this is that by default, Python passes a reference to the instance (which is what `self` is) as the first argument in any method that is defined within the class.
 Let's dive into this a little deeper...

 `self` is what we use inside of the class to access attributes or methods of the class.
 Notice that we do this with dot notation - e.g. by placing a period after `self`, and then the name of the attribute or method that we want to access.
 When we write `self.name = 'Intro Python'`, then, what we are doing is accessing `self.name` and then assigning it the value of 'Intro Python'.
-Outside of the class, we access this attribute (or any attribute/method) again via dot notation, but replacing `self` with the variable name that holds our instantiated object (above this is `our_class`).
+Outside of the class, we access this attribute (or any attribute/method) again via dot notation, but replacing `self` with the variable name that holds a reference our instantiated object (above this is `our_class`).

 Let's now take a look at what it looks like to pass arguments into the `__init__()` method.